openstack/skyline-console/docs/en/test/3-1-E2E-form-operation.md

 - `clickStepActionNextButton`
   - Click the Next/Confirm button of the step-by-step form
-  - Take the create instance use case `test/e2e/integration/pages/compute/instance.spec.js` as an example
+  - Take the create instance use case as an example: `test/e2e/integration/pages/compute/instance.spec.js`
     - A total of 3 clicks on the next step and 1 confirmation button

     ```javascript